 ℹ️ Note: XFDF has various limitations.
 In most cases, using PSPDFKit Instant will result in a smaller file and better synchronization.

-You can export annotations and form fields from a document to an XFDF file like so:
+You can export the current annotations of a document as an XFDF file via a

 Adobe Acrobat can export annotations into XFDF.
 The export menu is part of the Comments tool and is accessed by opening the tool in the sidebar.